ParijatMaitra/CasteConflictsSocialNetworks/README.md

 The REDS data were collected by the National Council for Applied Economic Research (NCAER), India, in collaboration with Brown University, Yale University, and the World Bank.

-The SEPRI data were collected by the Institute for Rural Management, Anand (IRMA), India, in collaboration with the German Development Institute / Deutsches Institut f¨ur Entwicklungspolitik (DIE) and the World Bank.
+The SEPRI data were collected by the Institute for Rural Management, Anand (IRMA), India, in collaboration with the German Development Institute / Deutsches Institut für Entwicklungspolitik (DIE) and the World Bank.

-Survey was carried out in 13 Indian states.
+The survey was carried out in 13 Indian states.

 Work in progress...